Public Interest Disclosure

-ESTA is not a public service body prescribed under the Act to receive a protected disclosure.
-Disclosures about ESTA, its employees, officers or members should be made directly to the Independent Broad-Based Anti-Corruption Commission (IBAC).
+ESTA is not an entity prescribed under the Act to receive Public Interest Disclosures.
+Disclosures about ESTA, its employees, officers or members should be made directly to the Independent Broad Based Anti-Corruption Commission (IBAC).

 Address: IBAC, GPO Box 24234, Melbourne, Victoria, 3001

 Phone: 1300 735 135